 Documentation to determine eligibility or verify participation hours may be mailed, faxed, received electronically and/or dropped off at a district office.
-Documentation may be solicited and submitted directly from a third party, such as a contractor, or the participant may be responsible for obtaining and submitting acceptable documentation.
+Documentation may be solicited and submitted directly from a third party, or the participant may be responsible for obtaining and submitting acceptable documentation.
 All documentation received will be retained by the state for at least 37 months (the state's standard retention policy).
-The Division retains documentation of work activity hours in fourfive primary locations: The individual's case jacket/file (both hard copy and electronic), the Online Automated Self-sufficiency Information System (OASIS) case management system, the Application Modernization and Productivity Services (AMPS) system, the Nevada Operations of Multi-Automated Data System (NOMADS) eligibility system; and DWSS' Central Office (when obtained as part of the Division's TANF data reporting monthly audit).
-When the Division implements a document imaging system, documents will be stored as an electronic image.
-Verified hours are entered into our case management system OASIS for tracking and reporting purposes.
-Our case management system OASIS tracks all hours entered with the time-limited activities hours that exceed those limits flagged as non-countable.
+The Division retains documentation of work activity hours in five primary locations: The individual's case jacket/file (both hard copy and electronic), the Online Automated Self-sufficiency Information System (OASIS) case management system, the Application Modernization and Productivity Services (AMPS) system, the Nevada Operations of Multi-Automated Data System (NOMADS) eligibility system; and DWSS' Central Office (when obtained as part of the Division's TANF data reporting monthly audit).
+Verified hours are entered into OASIS for tracking and reporting purposes.
+OASIS tracks all hours entered with the time-limited activities hours that exceed those limits flagged as non-countable.
 Hours flagged as non-countable due to exceeding time limits are not reported.
 The OASIS electronic records are currently kept indefinitely.